US-China 'tech war': AI sparks first battle in Middle East – DW – 09/30/2023

 The UAE is in a similar position with AI.
 It established a Ministry of Artificial Intelligence in 2017 and already has its own advanced AI model called Falcon.
 At the same time, the Emiratis have acquired something of an untrustworthy reputation.
 In early September, officials from the European Union, US and UK visited the country to try to discourage the Gulf state from sending sanctioned goods to Russia.
 This apparently includes AI-enabling chips.

-"None of this is to say that the US thinks the UAE and Saudi Arabia will intentionally deliver such technology to China and Russia," Mohammed Soliman, director of the strategic technologies and cyber security program at the Washington-based Middle East Institute (MEI), told DW.
+"None of this is to say that the US thinks the UAE and Saudi Arabia will intentionally deliver such technology to China and Russia," Mohammed Soliman, director of the strategic technologies and cybersecurity program at the Washington-based Middle East Institute, told DW.
 The US is an important partner for both countries and they wouldn't want to provoke tensions, he argued.

-"US officials are probably more worried that Nvidia chips are more exposed to espionage, reverse-engineering [when products are deconstructed to extract information] or unintentional transfer to Russia or China, given the latter two countries' elevated presence in Gulf nations," he suggested.
+"US officials are probably more worried that Nvidia chips are more exposed to espionage, reverse-engineering [when products are deconstructed to extract information — Editor's note] or unintentional transfer to Russia or China, given the latter two countries' elevated presence in Gulf nations," he suggested.

 Israel's Chinese connections growing

-Israel also has deepening ties to China.
-Huawei and Xiaomi both have research centers there and Chinese investors have funded venture capital firms that invest in local chip-makers.
+Israel has also deepened its ties with China.
+Huawei and Xiaomi both have research centers there, and Chinese investors have funded venture capital firms that invest in local chip-makers.

 In the recent past, US tech companies like Intel appear to have used their Israeli bases as a workaround to be able to keep exporting chips to China, Danit Gal, a researcher focusing on technology, wrote in a 2019 paper for the US-based Council on Foreign Relations.

-Israel might have to balance its Chinese investors with its American ally's needs more carefully, but the MEI's Soliman doesn't believe the newly announced export restrictions will apply to that country.
+Israel might have to balance its Chinese investors with its American ally's needs more carefully, but Soliman of the Middle East Institute doesn't believe the newly announced export restrictions will apply to that country.

 How political is the export ban?